-Tax Consequences of Participation: The reinvestment of Distributions in the DRIP does not relieve Participants of any taxes that may be payable as a result of those Distributions and their reinvestment pursuant to the terms of this DRIP.
-Specifically, for tax purposes, Participants will be treated as if they have received the Distribution from the Company in cash and then applied such Distribution to the purchase of additional shares of common stock.
-Prospective participants should consult their tax advisors prior to enrolling in the DRIP.
+Tax Consequences of Participation: The reinvestment of Distributions in the DRIP does not relieve Participants of any taxes that may be payable as a result of those Distributions and their reinvestment pursuant to the terms of this DRIP, including relating to the fact that for tax purposes, Participants will be treated as if they have received the Distribution from the Company in cash and then applied such Distribution to the purchase of additional shares of common stock.
+Prospective participants should consult their tax advisors prior to enrolling in the DRIP regarding the tax consequences of their participation based on their individual circumstances.